Grey goshawk: Food and feeding

 Grey goshawks often seem to vary their prey selection opportunistically.
-For an Accipiter, they relatively often select mammals such as rabbits, possums, and bats.
-Other prey can include small reptiles, and insects.
+For an Accipiter, they relatively often select mammals such as rabbits, possums, echidnas, and bats.
+Other prey can include small reptiles, amphibians, insects, and other arthropods, as well as occasionally carrion.
 However, the most frequent prey type are most often birds.
-Evidence from different parts of the range shows females select larger prey than males, with males largely keeping to small to mid-sized passerines while females often prey on larger prey such as currawongs, gamebirds (including megapodes) and even herons.
+Evidence from different parts of the range shows females select larger prey than males, with males largely keeping to small to mid-sized passerines while females often prey on larger prey such as currawongs, gamebirds (including megapodes), poultry, and even herons.
 Pigeons and parrots are a popular prey item for grey goshawks.
 Evidence indicates that this species is less agile in the air and less skilled at twisting pursuits over the ground than co-occurring brown goshawks but, on the other hand, the grey species is more powerful and so select typically larger prey.

 Hunting is often done by stealth, but grey goshawks are willing to pursue their prey before catching it with their talons.